Bunkai9448/digipet_PSP/FAQ & Bugs.md

 digi-evo phases.<details><summary>See the number of wins required to unlock each phase here:</summary>
 10 > 15 > 20 </details>

+- There is a total of 8 + 1 digimon partners.

 - After the first, each partner joins when you find them in "Help" mode that appears seemingly random during walking time.
 You need to win the battle for them to join, and there are certain moments when the help doesn't return a partner (this is due to the original programing, not related to the patch).
+*The area you're in doesn't matter for the random HELP mode to appear, you can get various before moving to other area if you want.*

 - To change your walking digimon, open the menu and check its parameters, your last digimon used/checked will be the one walking.